farique1/msx-basic-dignified/README.md

 # MSX Basic Dignified

 ## **`v1.1`**
- >According to the Semantic Versioning it was supposed to be v2 (slagtly incompatible with the previous version) but I'm not ready yet.
+ >According to the Semantic Versioning it was supposed to be v2 (slightly incompatible with the previous version) but I'm not ready yet.
+Go see the [changelog](https://github.com/farique1/msx-basic-dignified/blob/master/changelog.md).

 **Or: My First Python Project.**
 Or: How to learn a new language?